About Monthly Suicide Research Spotlight Talks

 • October 16, 2025: THRIVE Pilot Study: A Brief, Recovery-Focused Intervention for Crisis Stabilization Centers with Dr. Jennifer Lockman

-• November 20, 2025: Canceled for the ACBT Annual Convention – Registration Details
+• November 20, 2025: Canceled for the ABCT Annual Convention – Registration Details

 • December 18, 2025: CSPAR Annual Round Up with Dr. Kate Comtois